drax-lang/drax/docs/types.md

 ### Numbers
 Both integers and floating point numbers are internally represented as double.

+Number can be created with some prefixes and have different interpretations like:

+    0b: represents a number in binary
+    0o: represents a number in octal
+    0x: represents a number in hexadecimal

 Here are some accepted notations:

      123
      123.4
      123.456
+     0x7b
+     0b1111011
+     0o173
 ---

 ### String
 String is represented internally as a sequence of characters.